Note: This article on recession preparation has been updated in light of the COVID-19 virus pandemic.

 - Consider additional insurance if you’re very concerned, but do your research and get advice if required.
 (Insurance to cover vital payments or potential redundancy sounds great, but not if it costs you a fortune, impoverishes you, and doesn’t pay out when you need it.
 I’m no expert on this, but the advice is out there).

-- Peer-to-peer lending could be tested in a downturn, especially the more exotic offerings offering 10%+.
+- Peer-to-peer lending could be tested in a downturn, especially the more exotic offerings.
 Don’t be greedy.
+Our longstanding suggestion is 1-5% max of your wealth – in total – across the strongest of these platforms.

 - Personally I’d consider holding on to cash rather than making over-payments on a mortgage at today’s low rates if you’re short of non-property assets.
 Again, cash is king – provided you can trust yourself not to spend it.
-Ideally you’d do this with an offset mortgage, but even keeping an extra £5,000 to £20,000 in something like Santander’s 1-2-3 account rather than overpaying your mortgage – and hence locking up your money – will give you more flexibility.
+Ideally you’d do this with an offset mortgage.
+But even keeping an extra £5,000 to £20,000 in a current account that pays a percent or two of interest – rather than overpaying your mortgage, and hence locking up your money – will give you more flexibility.

 Shore up your position